oracle/oracle-for-research/Architecture/OCI-CLI.md

 ### Using the Research Gateway custom image

-You may be able to use an Oracle for Research custom image to standup a gateway VM.
+You may be able to use a Research custom image to standup a gateway VM.
 The image is pre-installed with OCI CLI on OracleLinux7.8 and you would only need it to configure with your tenancy ocid, compartment ocid and user ocid in ~/.oci/config file

 1. Import the image to your tenancy as a custom image using the following URL –
 2. Create the Always Free Tier compute instance with this custom image in the public subnet